 Plater Freezer Accidents

-Alaska Fish Processor Injury Claims Lawyer – Learn About Your Rights To Compensation For Injuries Aboard Fish Processing Vessels.
-Maritime Lawyer James Beard Handles Fish processor claims in Alaska, Washington, and Oregon.
+Alaska Fish Processor Injury Claims Lawyers – Learn About Your Rights To Compensation For Injuries Aboard Fish Processing Vessels.
+Maritime Lawyer James Beard and his partners at Johnson Beard & Trueb PC Handle Fish processor claims in Alaska, Washington, and Oregon.

 The plate freezers aboard fish processing vessels are a frequent site for crewmen to be injured while working at sea.
 These injury accidents to fish processors can almost always be avoided by proper maintenance of the equipment and by following basic safety procedures.
 Unfortunately, the processing room on most fish processors encourages speed of production over safety, and onboard vessel management may not even enforce their own safety rules.